 Pop Quiz: can you tell Google what's in this picture?

-If you are a kitchen & bath showroom with a physical store, make sure you add photos of your storefront and interior to your business profiles and label them correctly.
+For example, if you are a kitchen & bath showroom with a physical store, make sure you add photos of your storefront and interior to your business profiles and label them correctly.

 9. Failing To Use All Available Attributes

 Alright, we may be getting into the weeds here, but it's important to know what activities will move the needle on your local search visibility.
 This is business-critical stuff, so please bare with me.
 Google has been adding an increasing number of attributes you can leverage on your business profile.